Good Intentions and a Perfect World

 And with all the not so very good things that happen all around us, 'perfect' may seem to be too strong of a word to use to describe reality or anything else these days.
-But as I was walking one day, thinking about all this stuff, and it's funny how these things work, a woman passed by with her three dogs, and asked me, "Enjoying the sunshine today?"
+But as I was walking one day, thinking about all this stuff, and it's funny how these things work, a woman passed by, walking her dogs.
+She asked, "Enjoying the sunshine today?"
 I said, "Yes, it's a beautiful day."
-And she said, "Perfect, isn't it?"
+She then said, "Perfect, isn't it?"
 Hey, what could I say?

 Take this poll if you care to and feel free to leave a comment below